Johnny Madsen

-Johnny Madsen (born in Thyborøn, Denmark on 31 March 1951) is a Danish musician, songwriter and painter.
+Johnny Madsen (31 March 1951 – 4 November 2024) was a Danish musician, songwriter and painter.
 In the period 1983 to 1992, he was part of Dalton, a supergroup trio made of Madsen, Lars Lilholt and Allan Olsen.
-Johnny Madsen is living on the island of Fanø, where he has his own art gallery "Madsens Malerier".
-He has also been part of Hobo Ekspressen.
+Johnny Madsen lived on the island of Fanø, where he had his own art gallery, "Madsens Malerier".
+He was also part of Hobo Ekspressen.
+Madsen died on 4 November 2024, at the age of 73.

 Painting

-Johnny Madsen has been painting for many years, mostly inspired by expressionism and has mentioned Vincent van Gogh and Jens Søndergaard as inspirations.
-Madsen has exhibited in numerous galleries and at many events across Denmark and selected paintings are on permanent display at his art gallery on Fanø.
+Madsen painted for many years, mostly inspired by expressionism and mentioned Vincent van Gogh and Jens Søndergaard as inspirations.
+Madsen exhibited in numerous galleries and at many events across Denmark and selected paintings are on permanent display at his art gallery on Fanø.
 In 2007, he published the book "Hvorom alting er", discussing the artistic process as he sees it, and showing a few of his own works.
 The book has only been printed in limited copies, with a few translated to English titled "By all means".